diaspora/api-documentation/_routes/streams.md

 ##  Get mentions stream

-Contains all posts in which mentioned the currently authenticated user, ordered by their creation timestamp.
+Contains all posts in which mentioned the currently authenticated user, ordered by their creation time stamp.

 ### Request